dojo/dojo.io/site/source/tutorials/1040_data_driven_widgets/index.md

 {% task 'Connect the `Dropdown` to data using its `properties`.' %}

 Traditional widget frameworks like Dojo 1 required developers to tightly couple widget instances to data store instances.
 For example, it was common for Dojo 1 widget code to expect a `store` property to exist on a widget instance, and to further expect that store to expose a Dojo-specific data store API.
-While effective, this method of explicitly connecting widgets to data stores is brittle and forces widgets to have knowledge of a store implementation in order to leverage it.
+While effective, this method of explicitly connecting widgets to data stores is brittle and forces widgets to have knowledge of a store implementation.

-Data-driven widgets in Dojo 2 don't need to know any details about an underlying data source to interact with it.
-Instead of calling methods on a store directly, widgets request data from their parent widget using callback properties, and the parent passes properties containing relevant data back down to children.
-Dojo 2 widgets can use this parent-driven data approach to enable compatability with virtually any provider by strictly decoupling widgets from the stores that power them.
+Data-driven widgets in Dojo 2 don't need to know any details about underlying data sources.
+Instead of calling methods on a store directly, widgets request data from their parent widget using callback properties, and the parent passes properties containing relevant data back down to children. **Dojo 2 widgets can use this parent-driven data approach to enable compatability with virtually any provider by strictly decoupling widgets from the stores that power them.**

 The first step to connecting the `Dropdown` to worker data is to update its `properties` interface so it can accept a `data` array.